osmandapp/docs/content/osmand/plugins/trip-recording.md

 {% ios%}

-In the **iOS** version, to view all ever recorded tracks, and/or manage them, go to:
+In the **iOS** version, to view all ever-recorded tracks, and/or manage them, go to:

 {% data variables.ios-values.menu %} → {% data variables.ios-values.menu_my_places %} → {% data variables.ios-values.tracks %} tab